johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 * or consent of instructor

 ###Textbook
 We will be using the following books for the course.
-These are available in both paper and PDF formats.
+These are available in both paper and/or PDF formats.

 ####Required